ningxxu/ningxxu.github.io/content/consulting.md

 🍒 **Some topics I can help with:**

 * Set up the first product function and product role
-* Split from one to multiple product and development teams
+* Scale product and development teams
-* Experiment tweaks towards the known best saling practices
+* Experiment tweaks towards the best practices based on specific situation
-* Deliver strategic initiative (or pivot) with existing team capacity
+* Deliver strategic initiatives (or pivots) with the existing team capacity

 ☀️ **How I work:**